 Apple might soon launch its own Search Engine to take on Google.
-According to the latest reports, there are few clues online like announcing job for search engineers.
+According to the latest reports, there are few clues online, like announcing a job for search engineers.
 A few of the signs suggest that the California-based company is working on its own search engine.

 Apple to Launch its Spotlight Search Engine